rodolfo-r-a-da-silva/lib-pdm/docs/unit-tests/module_functions.md

 - [ ] Function logic

 ### "Equals to" functions tests
-- [ ] Initialization with correct parameters
+- [x] Initialization with correct parameters
-    - [ ] Can't set input 2 or higher
+    - [x] Can't set input 2 or higher - test_whenEqFunctionSetInput2_thenReturnWrongParamError
-    - [ ] Can set input 0
+    - [x] Can set input 0 - test_whenEqFunctionSetInput0_thenReturnNoError
-    - [ ] Can set input 1
+    - [x] Can set input 1 - test_whenEqFunctionSetInput1_thenReturnNoError
-    - [ ] Can't get input 2 or higher
+    - [x] Can't get input 2 or higher - test_whenEqFunctionGetInput2_thenReturnWrongParamError
-    - [ ] Can get input 0
+    - [x] Can get input 0 - test_whenEqFunctionGetInput0_thenReturnNoError
-    - [ ] Can get input 1
+    - [x] Can get input 1 - test_whenEqFunctionGetInput1_thenReturnNoError
-    - [ ] Can get a set input
+    - [x] Can get a set input - test_whenEqFunctionSetInput_thenGetInputRetrievesAddress
-    - [ ] Can't set input edges
+    - [x] Can't set input edges - test_whenEqFunctionSetInpuEdge0_thenReturnFunctionTypeError
-    - [ ] Can't get input edges
+    - [x] Can't get input edges - test_whenEqFunctionGetInpuEdge0_thenReturnFunctionTypeError
-    - [ ] Can set inverted result logic
+    - [x] Can set inverted result logic - test_whenEqFunctionSetInvertedResultWithTrue_thenReturnErrorNone
-    - [ ] Can get inverted result logic
+    - [x] Can get inverted result logic - test_whenEqFunctionGetInvertedResultAfterSetting_thenReturnErrorNoneAndGetInversion
-    - [ ] Can't initialize without inputs
+    - [x] Can't initialize without inputs - test_whenEqFunctionInitWithoutInputs_thenReturnInputError
+    - [x] Can't initialize without input 0 - test_whenEqFunctionInitWithoutInput0_thenReturnInputError
-    - [ ] Can't initialize with only one input
+    - [x] Can't initialize without input 1 - test_whenEqFunctionInitWithoutInput1_thenReturnInputError
-    - [ ] Can initialize with two inputs
+    - [x] Can initialize with two inputs - test_whenEqFunctionInitWithBothInputs_thenReturnNoError
-    - [ ] Can't run when not initialized
+    - [x] Can't run when not initialized - test_whenEqFunctionRunWithoutInit_thenReturnInitError
-    - [ ] Can run when initialized
+    - [x] Can run when initialized - test_whenEqFunctionRun_thenReturnNoError
-- [ ] Function logic
+- [x] Function logic
+    - [x] Input 0 and 1 are "0" results in true - test_whenEqFunctionInput0And1Are0_thenResultIsTrue
+    - [x] Input 0 is "0" and 1 is "1" results in false - test_whenEqFunctionInput0Is0And1Is1_thenResultIsFalse
+    - [x] Input 0 is "1" and 1 is "0" results in false - test_whenEqFunctionInput0Is1And1Is0_thenResultIsFalse
+    - [x] Input 0 and 1 are "1" results in true - test_whenEqFunctionInput0And1Are1_thenResultIsTrue
-    - [ ] Input 0 lesser than input 1 results in false
+    - [x] Input 0 is "1" and 1 is "2" results in false - test_whenEqFunctionInput0Is1And1Is2_thenResultIsFalse
-    - [ ] Input 0 greater than input 1 results in false
+    - [x] Input 0 is "1" and 1 is "-1" results in false - test_whenEqFunctionInput0Is1And1IsMinus1_thenResultIsFalse
+    - [x] Input 0 and 1 are "2" results in true - test_whenEqFunctionInput0And1Are2_thenResultIsTrue
-    - [ ] Input 0 equals to input 1 results in true
+    - [x] Input 0 and 1 are "-1" results in true - test_whenEqFunctionInput0And1AreMinus1_thenResultIsTrue

 ### "Less than" functions tests
 - [ ] Initialization with correct parameters